-Why may the problem with downloading torrents via the build-in Transmission BitTorrent client occur?
+Why may the problem with downloading torrents via the built-in Transmission BitTorrent client occur?
 The torrent isn't downloading, no errors are reported, download is in a frozen state.
 And the same torrent is successfully downloaded via the torrent client program on your computer.

 In the built-in Transmission BitTorrent client settings, enable the following options: Local Peer Discovery (LPD), DHT, uTP, and Peer exchange (PXE).